What’s the difference between Office 365 and Exchange Server for email

 So, is there still a place for on-premises Exchange Server in 2021?
 The answer is yes, but the even better answer is yes, and you can have both.
 Have your cake and eat it you say?
 Well, of course, it comes at a price, but for the discerning email and calendar platform connoisseur (or cake for that matter), and after all these years, Microsoft’s cake is still the best around.

 To see how easy it is to administer Office 365, take a look at this Microsoft 365 video which introduces the platform and gives you an idea of how a centralised platform can help you enable change quickly.
-Take a look at the info here, to see how Netitude can help your business migrate from Exchange Server to Microsoft 365.
+Take a look to see how Netitude can help your business migrate from Exchange Server to Microsoft 365.